-- The People’s Stage—a stage-based workshop, for those who want to share art, ideas, and words with an engaged audience.
+- The People’s Stage—a stage-based workshop, for those who want to share ideas, art, ideas, and poetry with an engaged audience.

-- The People’s Lectures—lectures in the creative arts and humanities.
+- The People’s Lectures—lectures in the arts and humanities.

-- The People’s Dialogue—discussions in the creative arts and humanities.
+- The People’s Dialogue—discussions in the arts and humanities.

 - People’s Colloquiums—social events for artists and thinkers.

 A teacher may make use of the educational ecosystem:

 - by encouraging written assignments to be critiqued within The People’s Ink, a writer’s workshop.